 Up until recently, to grow hemp you had to apply for permission with your state.
 From there, they must agree that the hemp is being grown for educational purposes, research or in compliance with the state’s pilot program.
 Under the 2018 Farm Bill, there are fewer hoops to jump through, but the less than 0.3% THC requirement still applies.

 Seeing as Joy Organics is supplied with premium hemp that complies with the Farm Bill, we know that there is no chance our products can get you high.
 However, we go the extra step in ensuring that the THC is removed from the final product while all other phytocannabinoids remain in place.
 We even use third-party labs to ensure there are no detectable levels of THC in our products.
-Let’s go through the process we use to deliver the highest quality CBD products minus the THC.
+Let’s go through the process we use to deliver the highest quality CBD products with 0.0% THC.

 Drying the Naturally Grown Hemp